Hello, Apple Shareholders!

 Tim Cook Faces Employee Unrest

 We recommend voting AGAINST his nomination.
-Gorsky knowingly defrauded children and the elderly through an illegal kickback scheme with nursing homes.
+He has previously defrauded the elderly in an illegal nursing home kickback scheme.
+These ethics have no place at Apple.

 Read more: